pedrooaugusto/speech-to-code/README.md

 ### Web Demo

-You can try a live demo ported to the web of this project here: https://pedrooaugusto.github.io/speech-to-code/webapp
+You can try a live demo of this project here: https://pedrooaugusto.github.io/speech-to-code/webapp

+_(for this demo the app was ported to the web, to run directly on the browser)_

 ### Overview